-- (a) review all the relevant documents, - (b) make requests for additional information from the University where necessary, - (c) make copies and file all documents associated to the application,

-(d) submit copies of the documentation along with a recommendation to the Administrative Services Department Liaison, and

-(e) provide the member with the contact information for accessing non-Society administered reimbursement processes.

-- (a) consult with the Board President where necessary, - (b) make a determination regarding the reimbursement request,

-(c) make a recommendation to the President that they advocate on behalf of the member for the University administered reimbursement of the members' Student Society Fees,

-(d) submit copies of that determination to the CRPC and Finance Coordinators, and

-(e) submit or delegate the submission of a cheque requisition for the reimbursement of the applicable Student Society Fees to the Finance Office.
+- (a) review all the relevant documents, - (b) make requests for additional information from the University where necessary, - (c) make copies and file all documents associated to the application, - (d) submit copies of the documentation along with a recommendation to the Administrative Services Department Liaison, and - (e) provide the member with the contact information for accessing non-Society administered reimbursement processes. - 3.9 The Administrative Services Department Liaison will: - (a) consult with the Board President where necessary, - (b) make a determination regarding the reimbursement request, - (c) make a recommendation to the President that they advocate on behalf of the member for the University administered reimbursement of the members' Student Society Fees, - (d) submit copies of that determination to the CRPC and Finance Coordinators, and - (e) submit or delegate the submission of a cheque requisition for the reimbursement of the applicable Student Society Fees to the Finance Office.